Death of Yuri Gagarin: Alternative versions

 According to the cosmonaut Vladimir Aksyonov, on the day of Gagarin's death, Aksyonov underwent a pre-flight medical examination with him at the airfield but flew in a different plane for zero-gravity training.
 Aksyonov's version notes that the crew of Gagarin and Seryogin, having made a mistake in difficult weather conditions, did not orient themselves in the situation, which led to the fall and crash.
 Aksyonov clarifies that the weather conditions on the day of the plane crash were difficult but quite acceptable for performing flight missions.
-"The cloudiness that day was unusual: the bottom edge of the nearly solid clouds was about 600 meters above the ground.
-Then, up to a height of 4 thousand meters, the clouds were dense, with small rarefaction.
+"The cloudiness that day was unusual: the bottom edge of the nearly solid clouds was about 600 metres above the ground.
+Then, up to a height of 4 thousand metres, the clouds were dense, with small rarefaction.
 No clouds above the top edge: clear sky and very good visibility.
 We were even shown photographs of the top edge taken from a meteorological plane."
 According to Aksyonov, the MiG's last message was that the crew completed their flight activities, which happened at an altitude of 4 km.
 Aksyonov believes that the pilots made their message, most likely, after exiting the final figure, at low speed in a calm flight, but still at a fairly high altitude.
 After that, they had to perform a significant speed reduction, and then prepare and go through the cloud layer.

 According to research conducted by Soviet Air Force veteran Colonel Eduard Aleksandrovich Shersher, a retired engineer, the probable cause of the disaster was an aircraft collision with the ground as a result of an untimely exit from a dive while performing aerobatics not specified in the flight assignment.
 The crash was caused in part by a complex meteorological situation (continuous multilayer clouds with a lower edge at an altitude of about 600 m), as well as numerous violations of the requirements of the Flight Operations Manual and the Fighter Aviation Combat Training Course.